lucagavril0307/3DPole/README.md

 11.04.2024 -> Added component manual, wiring diagrams and / or other legal information.

-21.05.2024 Added the full Wiring Diagram ( I don't know how I missed that:3 );
+21.05.2024  -> Added the full Wiring Diagram ( I don't know how I missed that:3 );

+23.05.2024 -> Final* configuration of Software was published
+* - It is still a beta version, testing neeeds to be done to the Marlin 2.1.x itself and to my Config as well.

 A Polar - based 3D printer made from off-the-shelf parts.